If you’re more of a Buddy the Elf

-Not only does the hotel’s bar, the Mixing Room, offer an entire menu of holiday cocktails, this year, the lobby’s centerpiece is a fully functioning 1,300-pound gingerbread bar called Santa’s Tavern.
-On select nights this month, the team will be offering free hot toddy and champagne tastings, plus giving away gingerbread cookies from behind the bar of the “tavern,” which, by the by, comes complete with its own gingerbread fireplace.
-Find more info right this way.
+Not only does the hotel’s bar, the Mixing Room, usually offer a few festive holiday cocktails—this year, the lobby’s centerpiece is a fully functioning gingerbread bar.
+From 4 to 5pm daily, the team offers free hot toddy, champagne and holiday-drink tastings, plus giving away cookies from behind the bar of the “tavern,” which, by the by, comes complete with its own gingerbread fireplace.

 If you’re more of a Scrooge

 Trade one fictional being for another and ditch Santa for Bigfoot, where the pine trees are only there to make you feel like you’re in the damn woods.
 At both the Atwater Village and Palms locations of the perfectly kitschy Bigfoot Lodge, survive the holiday season without a guy in a red suit, but with the help of trivia nights, DJ sets, live music, stand-up and karaoke, not to mention daily specials and a low-lit cabin-like setting.